giandab/financial_algorithm_tests/README.md

 A basic valuation model that assigns a weight to companies in various industries base on metrics such as P/E ratios, Debt to equity and current trend.
-This used the yahoofinance api and can loop over different industry sectors to return high and low valued members.
+This uses the yahoofinance api and can loop over different industry sectors to return high and low valued members.